dionisio28/FlatlistTitles/README.md

 # React Native Lazy Loading FlatList with Random Images and Caching

 ## Introduction
-This code creates a two-column FlatList component in React Native that displays a list of items with random images, lazy loading, and caching.
+This code creates a two-column FlatList component in React Native that displays a list of items with random images, lazy loading.
 Each item in the list includes a title and a unique random image.
 The images are loaded lazily and cached to improve performance.

 ## Data
 The data for the list is an array of objects, each with a title and an image property: